DRAGNs in the Forest: Identifying Artifacts with Random Forest Models in the VLASS DRAGNs Catalog: Introduction

-Compared to the SourceFlag in column 27 of Table 6 in \citet{gordon_quick_2023} used to filter out spurious detections, our random forest method produces a more complete catalog of genuine, artifact-free DRAGNs with an estimated 99.3\% completeness and 97.7\% purity compared to 94.4\% completeness and 98.9\% purity using the traditional quantitative method in the existing catalog.
-Our catalog has additional benefits, as our random forest model can distinguish between the number of artifacts in a DRAGN and provide the probabilities that a source contains zero, one, or two artifacts, respectively.
-These probabilities can be used to create more pure sets of DRAGNs.

 In section \ref{sec:motivation} we motivate our utilization of a random forest model by identifying preliminary correlations between parameters in the VLASS DRAGNs catalog and the number of artifacts in each source.
-Following, in section \ref{sec:methods} we describe how we prepared our data for random forest classification, and we tested to find the best parameters for our random forest model as well as methods for selecting random forest training sets.
-In section \ref{sec:doubles_class} we apply our candidate random forest models to the doubles dataset and assess the accuracy of both.
-In section \ref{sec:discussion} we discuss the limitations and other details of our random forest model.
-In section \ref{sec:conclusion} we discuss further applications of this work and our final catalog of DRAGNs with the number of artifacts as identified by the best of our random forest models.
-Finally, in section \ref{sec:conclusion} we summarize our results and discuss the future applications of our work with random forest classification.
+Following, in section \ref{sec:methods} we describe how we prepared our data for classification, and discuss our methods for selecting training sets and finding the best parameters for our random forest models.
+In section \ref{sec:doubles_class} we present our two best models, one trained on the triple-component subset of DRAGNs, and the other trained on a specially-selected set of double-component DRAGNs, and we evaluate their performance classifying a representative sample of double-component DRAGNs.
+We also compare the performance of our random forest model to the existing method of filtering spurious sources in the VLASS DRAGNs catalog.
+In section \ref{sec:discussion} we discuss the limitations and other details of our random forest models.
+Finally, in section \ref{sec:conclusion}, we summarize our results and our final catalog of DRAGNs with the number of artifacts as identified by the best of our random forest models, and we discuss further applications of this work.